 The Association of American Medical Colleges (AAMC), the American Association of Colleges of Osteopathic Medicine (AACOM), and the Accreditation Council for Graduate Medical Education (ACGME) are co-sponsoring an initiative to create a common set of foundational competencies for use in undergraduate medical education programs in the United States.

 This initiative aligns with recommendations outlined in the Undergraduate Medical Education-Graduate Medical Education Review Committee (UGRC) report and is part of a comprehensive effort by all three organizations to improve the transition to residency.

-This initiative will have significant impact on medical students and the medical education community for years to come.
-The co-sponsoring organizations are committed to capturing and incorporating diverse voices from across the medical education community and have collected input from nearly 1,000 medical educators, physicians, medical students, residents, patients and patient advocates.
+The co-sponsoring organizations are committed to capturing and incorporating diverse voices from across the medical education community and have collected input from nearly 1,000 medical educators, physicians, medical students, residents, patients and caregivers.

 The AAMC, AACOM, and ACGME are co-sponsoring this collaborative effort and partnering with other organizations across the medical education continuum to develop a set of foundational competencies for undergraduate medical education (UME).

 Through this initiative, a set of foundational competencies will be developed for use in UME programs in the United States.
 “Foundational” refers to the early education and training of all students regardless of their future specialty or subspecialty and excludes specialty-specific competencies.